Thru ACTIVITY PAGE REDESIGN

 As with all of my projects, I try and follow Stanford School of Design Thinking.

-The look and feel, in addition to the user experience of version 1 was archaic, but core components that have had heavy traffic, were still needed.
+The look and feel, in addition to the user experience of version 1 were out dated, but core components that have had heavy traffic, were still needed.